rhel-labs/instruqt/insights-workshop/03-navigation/assignment.md

 ![Insights Homepage](../assets/insights-homepage-v2.png)

 For the purposes of this exercise, you are working with a single machine registered to Insights and we will focus on the Advisor recommendations available for that host.
 Click on the _Inventory_ link on the left navigation bar.
+Then, click on _Systems_.

 ![Navigate to Inventory](../assets/insights-homepage-inventory-highlight.png)